42coders/workflows/README.md

 Task | Description
 ---- | -----------
 HtmlInput | The HtmlInput Task offers you a Trix Input Field which is able to render Blade.
-You can put in placeholders for dynami ccontent in two Ways.
+You can put in placeholders for dynamic content in two Ways.
 From the Model passed through the Workflow or from the DataBus.
 Execute | The Execute Task offers you to execute Shell Commands and is able to push the output of them to the DataBus.
 PregReplace | The PregReplace Task offers you a way to to a preg replace on a Value from the Model or a DataBus Variable.
 DomPDF | The DomPDF Task offers you a way to generate a PDF from HTML and put it to the DataBus (Works great with the HtmlInput Task).